curtshneider/curtshneider.github.io/product-beliefs.md

 ## Product Beliefs

-A quick bulleted list about what I believe products should be:
+A quick bulleted list about what I believe products should embrace:

-* Speed is a feature.
+* Speed as a feature.
 * Quality over quantity.
-* Maintain a clean and transparent backlog.
 * Intuitive UI/UX.
 * Longer battery life is generally better.
-* Thinner can be better.
+* Thinner can be better (but not always).
-* Make it delightful to use.
+* Delightful to use.

 When developing products:

+* Focus on your end users.
 * Always learn from your MVP.
 * Scope is not an excuse for poor quality.
 * Establish champions.